matteocarpi/mannebacherk-se/pages/index.md

   photo: "/assets/img/mannebach-landscape.jpg"
   intro: 'The role of the community of Mannebach and Kūmmern has been and keeps beeing
     of fundamental importance for the success of our project.
-Through the years, there have been many people that helped us and with whom we have developed friendships and for us this i all that matters: when the local community recognises our effort and passion, we are satisfied.
+Through the years, there have been many people that helped us and with whom we have developed friendships.
+    This is all that matters to us: when the local community recognises our effort and passion, we are satisfied.
 Particularly, we owe our thoughts and gratitude to Peter Büdinger, that unfortunately is not with us anymore.
-Since way before the project started Peter followed and helped us in every step.
-Still today Peter''s family lets us use his cheese laboratory.'
+Since way before the project started Peter and his family followed and helped us in every step.'

 ---